-- Segmentation of data about you, which allows us to tailor our services to you and for the purposes of internal statistical reports on the use of Company Services.
+- General segmentation of data about you (your industry, country), which allows us to tailor our services to you and for the purposes of internal statistical reports on the use of Company Services.

 - Communicating directly with you regarding updates to the Company website, procurement of Company services and answers to inquiries received from you.
 The latter will be required to inform you from time to time about changes to the Company website, to perform a contract concluded with you, to prepare a quotation or for the Company’s legitimate interest to fulfil and confirm your requests for the provision of Company services and to answer the questions received from you.

 - Conclusion of a contract and preparation of a quotation.
 If you do not provide your personal data, where necessary for such a purpose, it will not be possible to conclude or perform a contract with you or to provide the products or services you have requested.
 The Company may also postpone or cancel all orders placed and enforce its legal rights against you (e.g. if the Company incurred costs or expenses in the preparation or completion of any orders that you placed).

 - Protection of Company operations and business interests, including for the purpose of checking credit and past experiences, preventing fraud and collecting debts.
 The latter is required to protect the Company’s legitimate interests to prevent criminal activities, such as fraud or money laundering, to ensure that the Company website and Services are not subject to abuse, and to protect Company operations.
 Such checks will only be conducted if permitted under the law.